 Song Play mode, where you can playback 16track Songs in Standard Midi File (SMF) format directly from disk.
-You can play ".MID" and ".KAR" files directly from the floppy disk.
-Since the Pa50 is equipped with two sequencers, you can even play two Songs at the same time, and mix them with the BALANCE slider.
+You can play ".MID" and ".KAR" files directly from the floppy disk or hard disk.
+Since the Pa60 is equipped with two sequencers, you can even play two Songs at the same time, and mix them with the BAL-ANCE slider.

 In addition to the Song tracks, you can play one to four Realtime (Keyboard) tracks, along with the Song(s).
 In the main page, Realtime (Keyboard) tracks are shown on the right half of the display.
 You can reach the main page by pressing EXIT from any of the Song Play edit pages.
 If you are in a different operating mode, press SONG PLAY to recall the Song Play mode.
 If the TRACK SELECT LED is on or flashing, press TRK SELECT one or two times to turn it off and see the Realtime tracks.

 B.SEQ Backing Sequence mode, where you can record a new Song based on the Realtime and Style tracks, and save it as a new Standard MIDI File.

-SONG Song mode, where you can play, record, or edit

-Program mode, to play single Sound Programs PROGRAM
+SONG Song mode, where you can play, record, or edit a Song.
+PROGRAM Program mode, to play single Sound Programs